measurement-factory/squid-notes/connection.md

-* Code that does not own an open connection, should use comm_close() API to close it, triggering the usual cleanup sequence which includes informing the OpenConnection owner about the impeding closure and nullifying owner's OpenConnetion pointer.
+* Code that does not own an open connection, should use comm_close() API to close it, triggering the usual cleanup sequence which includes informing the OpenConnection owner about the impending closure and nullifying owner's OpenConnetion pointer.